-Across the Meadow Foods sites our mean gender pay gap is 7%.
-We are encouraged that this markedly is lower than the current national mean pay gap (17.4%) and also that for the food manufacturing sector (14.5%).
+Across the Meadow Foods sites our mean gender pay gap is 8% and our median pay gap is 6%.
+We are encouraged that this is lower than the current national median pay gap.
 However, we understand that the promotion of diversity and a culture of gender equality across our business is an ongoing process.

 Meadow Foods upholds Equal Opportunities and Equal Pay policies, which set out our values as an equal opportunity employer.
 We are committed to promoting equality of opportunity for all employees, and a working environment in which all individuals are able to make best use of their skills, free from discrimination or harassment, and in which all decisions are based on merit.
 We are also committed to introducing and maintaining pay systems, which are transparent, based on objective criteria and free from sex bias.